CastielWong/MVP/Python/Projects/Packaging/README.md

   c.py
 ```

-Keep `__int__.py` blank if "caller" is only considered as a project.
-However, if we want "caller" to be a callable module, importing statement(s) is(are) needed.
+If we want modules inside "caller" to be callable, importing statement(s) is(are) needed.
 For instance:
 ```py
 from . import a
 from . import c